Get to know our trainers...

 Chris Ott and Frankie Joiris - Focus, Direction and Drive in agility, Agility Handling and Course Analysis, Bridging the gap between Practice and Competition.

-I believe in humane dog training methods and that learning should be fun and that there are consequences for your actions - both good and bad.
-My ultimate goal is to create a dog who loves to work with me, has quick responses to cues, knows what expected(and whats not allowed) and is full of enthusiasm for training and learning.
+Dog training is my passion.
+My ultimate goal is to create a dog who loves to work with me, has quick responses to cues, knows what expected(and what's not allowed) and is full of enthusiasm for training and learning.

 To learn more about our training methods click here.

-Hey, I'm James Roberts and I'm 28 years old.
-I have been Reesa's assistant for the past 4 years and am now taking on my own private lessons and jump start students.
+Hey, I'm James Roberts and I'm 32 years old.
+I have been Reesa's assistant trainer for the past 7 years and am now taking on my own private lessons and board and train clients.

 I have always been a dog lover, with my first childhood dog being a Dalmatian.
 When I was 16 I got the first dog that was completely mine, a mixed breed rescued from the local shelter named Titus.
 When I adopted him he already had some basic training but wasn't great around other dogs or off leash.
 I learned a lot on my own how to overcome the challenges I had with Titus using a variety of different methods.
 As a teenager I lived with my family and their 5 dogs where I got a lot of hands on experience with a multi dog household primarily comprised of Pit Bull mixes and Boxers.
 In my spare time I occasionally work on basic behaviors with those dogs.